BluffinMuffin/HandEvaluator/README.md

  * **`List<PlayingCard[]> Cards`**

    This property contains the 5 cards that were used in the best hand.
 Each item of the list is a group of card, and the first card of the group will be evaluated when similar hands are compared.
+The following examples are based on the "TexasHoldem" evaluation

-    * Example 1: {3s, 5h, 7d, 9c, Js, Qh, Ad} will return **HighCard** with `Cards = {[Ad],[Qh],[Js],[9c],[7d]}`.
+    * Example 1: {3s, 5h}, {7d, 9c, Js, Qh, Ad} will return **HighCard** with `Cards = {[Ad],[Qh],[Js],[9c],[7d]}`.
 When comparing against another hand, the evaluator will compare Hand type.
 If equal, it will compare the first card of the first group (Ad).
 If the nominal value (A) is equal, it will compare the first card of the next group (Qh).
 And so on.
 If all the evaluated cards are equal, the 2 hands are equal.
-    * Example 2: {3s, 5h, 7d, 9c, Js, 3h, 5d} will return **TwoPairs** with `Cards = {[5h,5d],[3s,3h],[Js]}`.
+    * Example 2: {3s, 5h}, { 7d, 9c, Js, 3h, 5d} will return **TwoPairs** with `Cards = {[5h,5d],[3s,3h],[Js]}`.
 When comparing against another hand, the evaluator will compare Hand type.
 If equal, it will compare the first card of the first group (5h).
 If the nominal value (5) is equal, it will compare the first card of the next group (3s).
 And so on.
 If all the evaluated cards are equal, the 2 hands are equal.
-    * Example 3: {3s, 5h, 7d, 9c, Js, 4h, 6d} will return **Straight** with `Cards = {[7d,6d,5h,4h,3s]}`.
+    * Example 3: {3s, 5h}, { 7d, 9c, Js, 4h, 6d} will return **Straight** with `Cards = {[7d,6d,5h,4h,3s]}`.
 When comparing against another hand, the evaluator will compare Hand type.
 If equal, it will compare the first card of the first group (7d).
 If the nominal value (7) is equal, the 2 hands are equal.
-    * Example 4: {3c, 5c, 7c, 9c, Jc, Qc, Ac} will return **Flush** with `Cards = {[Ac],[Qc],[Jc],[9c],[7c]}`.
+    * Example 4: {3c, 5c}, { 7c, 9c, Jc, Qc, Ac} will return **Flush** with `Cards = {[Ac],[Qc],[Jc],[9c],[7c]}`.
 When comparing against another hand, the evaluator will compare Hand type.
 If equal, it will compare the first card of the first group (Ac).
 If the nominal value (A) is equal, it will compare the first card of the next group (Qc).
 And so on.
 If all the evaluated cards are equal, the 2 hands are equal.

 ####EvaluatedCardHolder